xiaonanln/goworld/README.md

 **Unity Demo Client:**

+Unity demo client implements the client-server protocol in C#.
 The client for unity demo is hosted at [https://github.com/xiaonanln/goworld-unity-demo](https://github.com/xiaonanln/goworld-unity-demo).
 The project was created and built in [Unity 2017.1.0f3](https://unity3d.com/).